 Visit Wingaersheek Beach

 If you’re an avid beach-goer, you have to make time to visit Wingaersheek Beach in Gloucester.
-You’ll find this gorgeous beach along the Annisquam River and Ipswich Bay.
-You’ll find locals and tourists alike walking in the sand, looking for sand dollars, and spotting hermit crabs.
+You’ll find this gorgeous beach along the Annisquam River and Ipswich Bay with locals and tourists alike walking in the sand, looking for sand dollars, and spotting hermit crabs.

-The beach is located at the end of Atlantic Street, and parking is available at $30 per car during the week and $35 per car during the weekends and on holidays.
+This Gloucester beach is located at the end of Atlantic Street, and you’ll need to pay to park.
 There’s a “carry in-carry out” policy at the beach, so if you have trash, make sure you don’t leave it at the beach and get rid of it properly.

 Tour Beauport, the Sleeper-McCann House